esdrasbeleza/sbt-findtags/README.md

 sbt-findtags
 ============

-A sbt plugin to find tags in source files.
+A sbt plugin to find tags in source files, like `TODO` and `FIXME`.
+You can use it to keep track of your tags and your technical debt.

 Adding to your project